flyyufelix/flyyufelix.github.io/_posts/2016-10-03-fine-tuning-in-keras-part1.md

 ### Fine-tuning in Keras
-In Part II of this post, I will give a detailed step-by-step guide on how to go about implementing fine-tuning on popular models VGG, Inception V3, and ResNet in Keras.
+In [Part II](/2016/10/08/fine-tuning-in-keras-part2.html){:target="_blank"} of this post, I will give a detailed step-by-step guide on how to go about implementing fine-tuning on popular models VGG, Inception V3, and ResNet in Keras.